 Hotel Yudanaka

-Yudanaka ryokan is a more affordable option than the aforementioned, however, don’t be fooled into thinking it’s of any lower standard.
-It’s actually one of the best sellers in Yamanouchi!
-Located literally a stone throw away from the station (3-minutes walk!), it’s got everything you need to ensure your stay away from urban Japan is relaxing, intimate, and uniquely Japanese.
-Each guestroom is fitted with a tatami mat and warm and fluffy futons.
+Yudanaka is a more affordable option but don’t be fooled into thinking it’s any lower standard.
+This is actually one of the best sellers in Yamanouchi!
+Located a stone’s throw away from the station (a 3-minute walk), Hotel Yudanaka has everything you need for a relaxing and uniquely Japanese.
+Each guestroom has tatami mats and warm, fluffy futons.

-There’s a variety of healing public onsens to soak in, or else you can take advantage of their sauna or hot tub anytime of the day.
-There’s even an entertainment games room and a karaoke section.
-And guess what?
-They even offer free transfers to the Snow Monkey Park!
-How good is that.
+There are healing public onsens to soak in, or you can take advantage of their sauna or hot tub.
+There’s even an entertainment room and a karaoke section.
+The accommodations also offer free transport to the Snow Monkey Park.

-Why Guests Love It: The incredible views of the rolling hills and the mountains surrounding the beautiful town is amazing.
-Best thing about this hotel is the affordable price and convenient location.
+Why Guests Love It: The incredible views of the rolling hills and the mountains surrounding the beautiful town are amazing.
+It has an affordable price and a convenient location.

 Book It Now: Hotel Yudanaka

-If you are given the chance, we highly recommend making the effort to witness these adorable wild Japanese Snow Monkeys in person.
-Seeing their gorgeous faces in pictures highlighted against the white snow is one thing, but being able to experience seeing them live and within reaching distance to you (but please remember it is prohibited to touch them!) is something else.
-It’s a phenomenon that’s distinct to Japan’s winter, so try and fit it in as you’ll never know when you might be able to see it ever again.
+If you are given the chance, we highly recommend witnessing these adorable wild Japanese Snow Monkeys in person.
+Seeing pictures of their florid complections against the white snow is one thing, but being able to experience seeing them live is something else.
+It’s a sight distinct to Japan’s winter, so try and fit it in, as you’ll never know the next time you’ll be around to do so!